The Bristol Collection #2

 When Mr. Glad Rags meets Mr. Riches, the result is flaming fun.

 Tobias “Mas” Maslin doesn’t need much.
-A place of his own, weekends of clubbing, a rich boyfriend for love and support.
-Too bad his latest sugar daddy candidate turns out to be married with kids.
+A place of his own, weekends spent clubbing, and a rich boyfriend for love and security.
+Pity his latest sugar daddy turns out to be married with kids.
 Mas wants to be special, not someone’s dirty little secret.

-When he loses his job and his flat on the same day, his worlds starts unraveling…until he stumbles across a vintage clothing shop.
-Now to convince the reclusive, eccentric owner he’s in dire need of a salesman.
+When he loses his job and his flat on the same day, Mas’s world starts unravelling… until he stumbles across a down-at-heel vintage clothes shop.
+Now he just needs to convince the delightfully shy owner he’s in need of a new salesman.

 Perry Cavendish-Fiennes set up Cabbages and Kinks solely to annoy his controlling father.
-Truth be told, he’d rather spend every spare moment on his true passion, art.
-When Mas comes flaming into his life talking nineteen to the dozen, he finds himself offering him a job and a place to live.
+He’d much rather spend every spare moment on his true passion, art.
+That is until Mas comes flaming into his life, talking nineteen to the dozen and turning his world upside down.

-He should have listened to his instincts.
+Against his better judgment Perry offers Mas a job and a place to live, but it turns out he should have listened to his instincts.
 The shop is already financially on the brink, and Mas’s flirting makes him feel things he’s never felt for a man.
 Yet Mas seems convinced they can make a go of it—in the shop, and together.
+That is, until Mas’s past starts to catch up with him…

 What they’re saying